 Then it’s time to start the process of re-regulating blood sugar levels.
 This may include giving glutathione, a protein made up of amino acids and a powerful antioxidant.
 Glutathione will give the liver a boost, allowing it to better detoxify after the xylitol.

 Careful monitoring of blood levels until they return to normal is really important.

-The issue with xylitol poisoning is that liver failure can develop up to 3-4 days after you treat your dog for the low blood sugar.
-It’s thought that this is may come from the stress on the liver when the blood sugar drops, so that’s why you want to make sure you continue to cleanse and support the liver even after you bring your dog home.
+The issue with xylitol poisoning is that liver failure can develop up to 3-4 days after a dog has been treated for the low blood sugar.
+It’s thought that this is from the stress on the liver when the blood sugar drops, so that’s why you want to make sure you continue to cleanse and support the liver even after you bring your dog home.

 Where Xylitol Is Hiding In Your Home

 Your best defense against xylitol as a dog owner is knowing which products have it as an ingredient.
-So read the labels on your food and common household products.
+Read the labels on your food and common household products.